zumansky/zumansky.github.io/_posts/2015-6-7-Send-Email-Using-R.md

 		  )
 {% endhighlight %}

 As I don't really like the idea of putting the password in the code of my R program, I've first tried to use the aspmx.l.google.com server that works for gmail recipients only but does not require authentication.
-Unfortunately it doesn't work if your IPS blocks the access to port 25.

 {% highlight R %}
-send.mail(debug = TRUE,
-          from = 'sender@gmail.com',
+send.mail(from = 'sender@gmail.com',
           to = c('recipient@gmail.com'),
           subject = "Subject of the email",
           body = "Body of the email",